opentorah/opentorah/README.md

 apply plugin: 'base'
 ```

+Plugin adds to the project Gradle task `docBookData` that generates data (if configured).

-Plugin adds to the project Gradle task `prepareDocBook` that writes configuration files,
+Plugin adds to the project Gradle task `processDocBook` that writes configuration files,
-substitutions DTD and XML catalog, generates data (if configured) and unpacks DocBook XSLT stylesheets
+substitutions DTD and XML catalog, unpacks DocBook XSLT stylesheets,

-Plugin adds to the project Gradle task `processDocBook` that processes DocBook :)
+installs Node and MathJax processes DocBook.

 To make use of the DocBook processing in a directory-name-independent way:
 ```groovy